linrunner/tlp-doc/installation/ubuntu.rst

 --------------------------------------------------------------
 .. important::

-    As of version 5.17, the Linux kernel in combination with TLP 1.5 or later offers full battery care support (i.e. charge thresholds and recalibration) for ThinkPads from the `Sandy Bridge` generation (2011) onwards.
-Ubuntu 24.04 meets this requirement, 22.04 can be upgraded to the 6.8 kernel (HWE) from the official repositories.
+    Currently supported Ubuntu kernel versions (22.04 upgraded to the 6.8 HWE kernel) offer full battery care support – i.e. charge thresholds and recalibration – for ThinkPads from the `Sandy Bridge` generation (2011) onwards.

-    **An external kernel module (also referred to as an "out-of-tree" module) is not required in these cases, and the following steps are not necessary.
+    An external kernel module (also referred to as "out-of-tree" module) is *not required*, and the following steps are not necessary.
-    However, if your model is from the `Sandy Bridge` generation (2011) or older, read on.**
+    However, if your model is from the `Sandy Bridge` generation (2011) or older, read on.

 Only if the bottom of the output of :command:`tlp-stat -b`, section 'Recommendations', shows the line